-New containers are often referred to as one trip containers.
+New containers are often referred to as

 As overseas shipping costs can outweigh the cost of the container itself, new containers are always loaded for their one trip on a container vessel.
 This process is standardized globally and loading the container with cargo helps cover the cost of shipping.
 This is why one trip containers are as close to “new” as available in the market.